 In previous centuries gondolas could be many different colours, but a law from the 16th century requires gondolas to be painted black.
 The law stopped a competition for the most flamboyant colours and ornamentation among the nobility.
 As a result gondola exteriors have just three flourishes – a curly tail, a pair of seahorses and a multi-pronged prow.

 The Purpose of the Prow

 The prow is known as the ‘ferro’ (iron), but it can be made from brass, stainless steel, or aluminium.
 The ferro serves several purposes.
 It prevents the boat from damage if the gondola collides with other boats or bulwarks, and it serves as a counterweight for the gondolier.
 It also has ornamental value with the six prongs that may represent the six administrative districts in Venice.

-The modern banana-shaped gondola is credited to the 19th century boat-builder Tramontin, whose heirs still run the Tramontin boatyard (this tour includes a visit).
+The modern banana-shaped gondola is credited to the 19th century boat-builder Tramontin, whose heirs still run the Tramontin boatyard (Some guided tours include a visit).
 The constructional development of the gondola continued until the mid-20th century, when the city government prohibited further modifications.

 All gondolas are slightly lopsided and bow out on the left.
 This asymmetry causes the gondola to resist the tendency to turn toward the left at the forward stroke and compensates for the weight of the gondolier, who stands in the stern and rows only on the right side.

 Gondolas with Cabins

 In old films and photographs gondolas are often fitted with a small cabin.
 Its windows could be closed with louvered shutters—the original ‘venetian blinds’.
 Later the ‘felze’ was replaced by a ‘tendalin’ summer awning, but they too were given up in the mid-1950s.